xyjigsaw/easy_label/README.md

 - Add new entity class
 - Mark entities in texts
 - Support multi-user collaboration
-- Read the database asynchronously
+- Commit to the database asynchronously

 ## Preview